 Your first home will likely be the biggest purchase you’ve made yet and the list of considerations is probably endless.
 But don’t be daunted, millions of people have successfully bought their dream home before you, and you can do it too.

 First things first, you should work out how much you can afford, including any government support from your Help to Buy scheme.
 Viewing a £3,000,000 penthouse in Kensington sounds like fun, but if you can only afford £300,000 you might get your heart broken.
-Give our Help to Buy advisors a quick call and we can give you an estimate on how much you can borrow or get number crunching yourself and use our calculator[link].
+Give our Help to Buy advisors a quick call and we can give you an estimate on how much you can borrow or get number crunching yourself and use our how much can I borrow calculator.

 We can even help deal with the Help to Buy agents and get official approval for you as well as then arrange an Agreement in Principle (AIP) for you.
 This provisionally lets you know how much a particular bank will lend you.
 When you’re ready to put an offer on a property, you can use the AIP to show the builder and estate agent that you are a serious buyer who has already considered their financial situation.